 The Italian agronomist, researcher and politician Professor Luigi Manzoni (1888-1968) studied at the University of Pisa (in the Tuscany ) Agricultural Sciences.
-He was intensively involved in research on the morphology the grapevine as well as with the water balance of plants.
-Manzoni was subsequently a long-time director of the Viticulture Research Institute of Conegliano in the Italian region Veneto,
+He was intensively involved in research on the morphology of the grapevine as well as with the water balance of plants.
+Manzoni was subsequently the director of the Weinbau-Forschungsanstalt von for many years Conegliano in the Italian region Veneto,